eXascaleInfolab/bench-vldb20/NewAlgorithms/cpp/README.md

 The process is done in two main steps: 1) add the code of the algorithm to AlgoCollection and 2) import it into the TestingFramework.
 The process will be illustrated on an example algorithm that we call MeanImpute, but while you follow the guide you can replace the names that are used with your own algorithm as you see fit, so long as they remain consistent.
 The algorithm is already implemented, so you can use its files as a template.
  --->

-### Prerequisites

-- The benchmark needs to be executed once (see [execution section](https://github.com/eXascaleInfolab/bench-vldb20)).
-- Extra dependencies: any, provided they are compatible with C++14 and do not conflict with Armadillo, MLPACK, openBLAS, LAPACK, ARPACK.
-- Algorithm input: take an arma::mat& class instance where the missing values are designated as NaN.
-Algorithm output: missing values are imputed in the same arma::mat instance as input (it is passed by reference).